Q-ship: United States

 By 12 January 1942, the British Admiralty's intelligence community had noted a "heavy concentration" of U-boats off the "North American seaboard from New York to Cape Race" and passed along this fact to the United States Navy.
 That day, under Kapitänleutnant Reinhard Hardegen, torpedoed and sank the British steamship Cyclops, inaugurating Paukenschlag (literally, "a strike on the kettledrum" and sometimes referred to in English as "Operation Drumbeat").
-U-boat commanders found peacetime conditions prevailing along the coast: towns and cities were not blacked out and navigational buoys remained lit; shipping followed normal routines and "carried the normal lights."
+U-boat commanders found peacetime conditions prevailing along the coast: towns and cities were not blacked out and navigational buoys remained lit; shipping followed normal routines and "carried the normal lights".
 Paukenschlag had caught the United States unprepared.

 Losses mounted rapidly.
-On January 20, 1942, Commander-in-Chief, United States Fleet (Cominch), Earnest J. King, sent a coded dispatch to Commander, Eastern Sea Frontier (CESF), requesting immediate consideration of the manning and fitting-out of "Queen" ships to be operated as an antisubmarine measure.
-The result was "Project LQ."
+On 20 January 1942, Commander-in-Chief, United States Fleet (Cominch), Ernest J. King, sent a coded dispatch to Commander, Eastern Sea Frontier (CESF), requesting immediate consideration of the manning and fitting-out of "Queen" ships to be operated as an antisubmarine measure.
+The result was "Project LQ".

 Five vessels were acquired and converted secretly at the Portsmouth Naval Shipyard, Kittery, Maine: